microsoft/dotnet/Documentation/compatibility/SerialPort-background-thread-exceptions.md

 </runtime>
 ```

-For apps that target earlier versions of the .NET Framework but run on the .NET Framework 4.7.1 or later, you can opt in to the exception handling by adding the following to to the `<runtime>` section of your `app.config` file:
+For apps that target earlier versions of the .NET Framework but run on the .NET Framework 4.7.1 or later, you can opt in to the exception handling by adding the following to the `<runtime>` section of your `app.config` file:

 ```xml
 <runtime>